Find Your Fit

 Mission Type

-If you plan to spend hours on the water paddling long distances, choose a packraft with an internal length (a.k.a. cockpit length) long enough to allow you to straighten your legs when seated.
+If you plan to spend hours on the water paddling long distances, choose a packraft with an internal length that’s long enough to allow you to straighten your legs when seated.

-If you’re primarily a whitewater paddler, you will prefer to paddle with bent knees, pushing your feet against the front of the cockpit for maximum power and manoeuvrability; in that case, choose a shorter packraft.
+If you’re primarily a whitewater paddler (or aspire to be one), you will prefer to paddle with a back band and thigh straps over bent knees while pushing your feet against a foot rest for maximum power and manoeuvrability; in that case, choose a shorter packraft.
+Shorter packrafts also flex less than longer ones.

-You can always make a longer boat feel shorter by placing something behind your backrest, installing an adjustable back band, or by placing something in front of your feet to push against.
+You can always make a longer boat feel shorter placing something in front of your feet to push against.
 You can’t make a short boat feel longer though, so if in doubt, size up.

 Can the length of a DIY Packraft be modified?